 As a result, no longer are those looking for low-seated motorcycles restricted to traditionally low-slung customs and cruisers – although by their very nature they still make a good option – and there is now plenty of variety, across all types of bike, available.
 But which is best?
 We’ve analysed all the offerings, studied the spec and options and come up with this guide to 10 of the best, across all categories.

 Although adventure bikes with their long-travel, off-road suspension and big wheels are usually among the tallest of bikes, the huge popularity and competitive nature of the class means that, increasingly, accessible ‘low seat’ variants are being offered, too.
-BMW led the way with its versatile and effective F750GS, which is available with both a 790mm low seat and 770mm suspension lowering kit as standard which, combined with its slim saddle and light twin cylinder engine makes it manageable for most.
+BMW led the way with its versatile and effective F750GS, which is available with both a 790mm low seat and 770mm suspension lowering kit available which, combined with its slim saddle and light twin cylinder engine makes it manageable for most.
 But one bike stands out: Triumph’s complete 2020 overhaul of its already popular Tiger 800 to create the new Tiger 900 resulted in improved performance (94bhp and 87Nm), Euro5 compliance, a new, sweeter handling chassis, TFT clocks and styling a choice of standard, GT and off-road Rally versions.
-Best of all, a GT Low version, which features a saddle a full 50mm lower than standard yet is still adjustable between 760 and 780mm, is significantly lower than not only the BMW but also rivals like Suzuki’s VStrom 650 (840mm) and Kawasaki’s Versys 650 (840mm).
+Best of all, a GT Low version, which features a saddle a full 50mm lower than standard yet is still adjustable between 770 and 790mm, is significantly lower than not only the BMW but also rivals like Suzuki’s VStrom 650 (840mm) and Kawasaki’s Versys 650 (840mm).
 Who said adventure bikes were out of reach?

 Fancy a used option?
 Here’s our five of the best: